vuxy98/Art-fundamentals-teaching-web-app/README.md

 - Courses are added only by admin
 - Admin dashboard for managing course content and images

-### Comments (Coming Soon)
+### Comments
-- Each post will support a comment section with threaded replies
+- Each post will support a comment section

 ## Techs used
 - **Backend**: Python, Flask, Flask-Login, Flask-Migrate, SQLAlchemy